CELEBRATING over 21 YEARS!!

-E. CARSON: CA: Flows: 84 cfs above Hangman's (along hwy 89/4) The river has had a bumps this past week.
-Above the confluence of Monitor Creek it was fairly clear.
-Alpine county had a bit of rain this afternoon, and the gauge is showing a bump of 20 cfs in the last 20 minutes.
-There are a lot of fish, and flows are abnormally lower for this time of year.
+E. CARSON: CA: Flows: 47 cfs above Hangman's (along hwy 89/4) River is clear.
+And flows are slightly up.
+There's a few fish remaining, will be stocked for Labor day, if water temps allow, and flows are abnormally lower for this time of year.
 It will behoove you to use a bit of stealth.
 It's certainly recommended that you drift a few dries if you can get them to come up: Hoppers, Stimulators , Elk Hair Caddis (EHC) ants, mosquitoes.
-High sticking or deaddrifting, caddis pupa, rubber legged stones, san juans or rainbow warriors.
-CATCH & RELEASE section (downstream at Hangman's Bridge), clear.
+Deaddrifting with a CLEAR indicator, caddis pupa, rubber legged stones, san juans or rainbow warriors.
+CATCH & RELEASE section (downstream at Hangman's Bridge) , clear.
 Watch for snakes, they'll want to make it to the cooler water.
 Airport, Leviathan, Hellhole areas are doing well on a hopper dropper rig.
-Stimi's, Caddis pupa, micro mayflies, zebra midges, hoppers, red copper john of an ant when it clears
+Stimi's, Caddis pupa, micro mayflies, zebra midges, hoppers, red copper john of an ant.

 W. CARSON: Flows 8.2 cfs: DAMN it's LOW!
 Perhaps this weekend they'll be a bump in flows, with a slug of water coming out of Red and Crater Lake for Nevada irrigation.
 California is done with it's stocking, Alpine county will continue.
 Ants, EHC, hoppers, Para Madam X in red, or green.
 Always throw a dropper: Red or black copper john, PT, san juan.
 It's low, stealthy approach will be the way to go if you go to play on this little stretch